 Events Are Live and Personal

-They can be a local business luncheon, webinar, workshop, or a national tradeshow.
-There is no better way to stay top of mind with your customers than with face to face meetings.
+Whether it is a local business luncheon, webinar, workshop, or national tradeshow, there is no better way to stay top of mind with your customers than with face-to-face meetings.

 Branded events are fantastic inbound marketing opportunities.
 The Event Marketing Institute reported that 49% of attendees at branded events make videos of it, and 98% of consumers create other digital or social content to share.
 Sharing these posts, photos, and videos creates a personal interaction with the brand.
 Because it’s user-generated, other prospects perceive it as more genuine and authentic than advertising.